nyc-crh/site/content/gallery/nyc-schools-what-they-cost.md

 - emotional disabilities
 - disability labels
 - photography, imagery, & visual representation
-- institutionalization of disabled people and people labeled disabled
+- institutionalization of Disabled people and people labeled disabled
 - school facilities
 questions:
 - What do the authors see as the biggest challenge facing the school system?